IonascuAndrey/KitchenChaos-Tutorial/README.md

 # KitchenChaos-Tutorial
-Following Code Monkey's tutorial on 3D game development in Unity
+Following Code Monkey's tutorial on 3D game development in Unity.

+I wrote the code with some instructions and used the provided assets.